 However, once I started Backpack Buddha, and had more than the usual average of $100 in my checking account, I began researching cards.
 The more I researched and crunched the numbers, the more I realized that it was my turn to get even with the banks.

 The first card I got was the Chase Sapphire Reserve.
-100,000 points as a sign up bonus,3x points on all travel related expenses, access to hundreds of airport lounges, and a free Global Re-entry Pass.
+50,000 points as a sign up bonus,3x points on all travel related expenses, access to hundreds of airport lounges, and a free Global Re-entry Pass or TSA pre-check in.
 Although the price was 400$ / year, the 300$ travel credit, essentially made the card just 100$ annually.
+Learn more about Chase Sapphire Reserve.

 Between my life of travels and tours, and daily advertising spent on Backpack Buddha, these cards have earned me enough points to fly from LA to Tokyo in Singapore Air’s first class many times over.